iegomez/mosquitto-go-auth/README.md

 ### gRPC

-The `grpc` allows to check for user auth, superuser and acls against a gRPC service.
+The `grpc` backend allows to check for user auth, superuser and acls against a gRPC service.

 The following `auth_opt_` options are supported: